 Enjoy an adrenaline rush and family fun with these 8 great things to do on a Cabarrus County getaway to North Carolina, home to NASCAR, drag racing, whiskey prison, and much more.
 With the tag line “where racing lives” you know a Cabarrus County getaway offers plenty of motorsports fun.
 But you’ll also find cool downtowns, unique history, outdoor adventures, and quick access to Charlotte for a dose of city time.

-Here are 8 great things to do during a Cabarrus County getaway.
+8 Great Things to do During a Cabarrus County Getaway

 1. Head to the Racetrack